harness/developer-hub/release-notes/continuous-delivery.md

   With the fix, the correct Execution stays expanded even if new ones get added to the list page.
 The caveat here is that if the execution id of the expanded execution changes (say when we rerun it), the state is reset on the list page.
 (CDS-78674, ZD-49928)

 – Fixed an RBAC issue where a user was part of a User Group configured to approve a step but could not approve or reject it.
-The root cause was that the User Group selected for a pipeline approval also required View permission.
+The root cause was that the User Group selected for a pipeline approval also required View permission on User Groups.
 With this fix, the User Group does not require View permission for a member of that group to approve a pipeline execution.
 (CDS-78573, ZD-50139)

 - Fixed a Pipeline Execution UI issue where durations of less than 1s were displayed incorrctly.
 (CDS-78324)